Teradata/jupyter-demos/README.md

 Implement the entire lifecycle of churn prediction using BYOM, VAL and AutoML.<br>
 [Python Version](./UseCases/Banking_Customer_Churn_AutoML/Banking_AutoML.ipynb)

-#### CategoricalSummary function in Vantage
+#### CategoricalSummary function in Teradata
 Display distinct values and counts for a column in a Banking dataset<br>
 [Python Version](./Recipes/ClearScape_Functions/CategoricalSummary.ipynb)

 #### Chatbot using GenAI with insurance PDF document
-Uses TD_VectorDistance in Vantage to create a chatbot using Retrieval-Augmented Generation (RAG),  Langchain, and LLM to answer questions using a 24 page travelers insurance policy PDF as source data to answer questions about coverage.<br>
+Uses TD_VectorDistance in Teradata to create a chatbot using Retrieval-Augmented Generation (RAG),  Langchain, and LLM to answer questions using a 24 page travelers insurance policy PDF as source data to answer questions about coverage.<br>
 [Python Version](./UseCases/Chat_with_docs_GenAI/Chat_with_docs_OpenSource_GenAI_Python.ipynb)

-#### ColumnSummary function in Vantage
+#### ColumnSummary function in Teradata
 Summarize a column and return standard values like positive, negative, nulls, zeros, etc.<br>
 [Python Version](./Recipes/ClearScape_Functions/ColumnSummary.ipynb)